Recent Updates#

 Compute-only HPC Node#

-Starting in CUDA 12.8, the cuda meta-package now installs the Compute only part driver.
+Starting in CUDA 12.8, the cuda meta-package now installs the compute-only part of the driver.
 By default, if nothing is specified on the command line, the installation will prefer the Open GPU kernel modules.

 This is achieved by having the final dependency of cuda-runtime-X-Y on nvidia-driver-cuda/nvidia-compute-G06/libnvidia-compute, depending on the distribution.